OnlyFans DM Strategy: The System That Turns Your Inbox Into Your Biggest Revenue Source

 Templates and Quick Replies

-The truth is, templates aren’t impersonal — they’re efficient.
-The difference between a creator who spends 6 hours in DMs and one who spends 2 hours with equal quality output is templates.
+Templates aren’t impersonal — they’re efficient.
+The difference between a creator who spends 6 hours in DMs and one who spends 2 hours with equal quality output is a template library.
 Build these:

 - Welcome messages (automated)